 Look at the balls on this game

-Honestly, this sounds like a recipe for disaster, but this gameplay actually functions.
+Honestly, this probably reads like a recipe for disaster, but this gameplay actually functions.
 The tension of watching your fortifications fail and rushing to destroy your opponent’s castle is extremely exhilarating, while the seamless transition between the two types of gameplay makes the experience feel varied and unique.
 Combine this with highly bizarre visuals and Rock of Ages III really enters into a universe of its own.

 As for graphics, well, the game isn’t really worth writing home about, but the real treat lies in the soundtrack.
 The map between levels is complimented by a beautiful, melodic harp overture, but the levels themselves are given rock remixes of classic and traditional music.